 - Initiating at courts or arbitration centers to protect their legitimate rights and interests.

 It can be seen that, copyright protection does not depend on registration and does not depend on the content of the quality of the product, in principle, it may not be necessary to apply for copyright protection.
-However, as we analyzed above, the benefit of registering the copyright helps holders will be respected, the creators will receive a corresponding benefit when their work is used, is the most relevant evidence in potentially contested circumstances.
+However, as we analyzed above, people will respect the benefit of registering the copyright helps holders, the creators will receive a corresponding benefit when someone use their work, is the most relevant evidence in potentially contested circumstances.
 In addition, the changes of the law when recognizing and protecting for the author, the copyright holder of exclusive rights will be the economic driving force that makes the author to create more works, more qualitative, which contributes to promoting the author’s creativity and outreach to the public’s work.

 The above is entire analysis of advisory content on legal issues related to copyright.
 If you need detailed advice, please contact LawPlus at hotline: +84 2862 779 399 or email email@example.com.